Social housing allocations report for the 2022/2023 financial year

 Couple with children – 2 people who are a couple on the application with dependants.

-Single parent – 1 person on the application with dependants.
+Single parent – one person on the application with dependants.

 Group households – Households comprising of 2 or more single persons over the age of 18 years.
 The individuals may or may not be related.
 For example, this could include two or more single people intending to live in a shared arrangement or a single parent with dependants whose family member/s are also living in the household.